MartinThoma/MartinThoma.github.io/_posts/2012-10-26-error-correcting-codes.md

 title: Error correcting Codes
 author: Martin Thoma
 date: 2012-10-26 22:29:51.000000000 +02:00
-categories:
-- My bits and bytes
+category: My bits and bytes
-tags:
-- mathematics
-- coding theory
+tags: mathematics, coding theory
 ---
 <div class="info">This blogpost is strongly related to <a href="http://page.math.tu-berlin.de/~felsner/DMSWe/Aufgaben/codes.pdf">this germand PDF</a> of a pupils' competition in which I have participated in 2008.</div>